learnuidev/grok/README.md

 ## Step 3: Start using mount

 ## Step 4: Use mount start function to start life cycle of the application

+We will install one more resource to start namespaces of our application